VouchForMe (IPL) Hits 24 Hour Volume of $759.00

 - THETA (THETA) traded flat against the dollar and now trades at $5.25 or 0.00010640 BTC.

 VouchForMe (IPL) is a coin.
 Its genesis date was December 1st, 2017.
 VouchForMe’s total supply is 300,000,000 coins and its circulating supply is 245,661,176 coins.
+The Reddit community for VouchForMe is /r/InsurePal and the currency’s Github account can be viewed here.
 VouchForMe’s official Twitter account is @InsurePal_io.
+The official message board for VouchForMe is medium.com/insurepal-blog.
 The official website for VouchForMe is vouchforme.co.
-VouchForMe’s official message board is medium.com/insurepal-blog.
-The Reddit community for VouchForMe is /r/InsurePal and the currency’s Github account can be viewed here.

 It is usually not currently possible to buy alternative cryptocurrencies such as VouchForMe directly using U.S. dollars.
-Investors seeking to trade VouchForMe should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy VouchForMe using one of the exchanges listed above.
+Investors seeking to acquire VouchForMe should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy VouchForMe using one of the aforementioned exchanges.

 Receive News & Updates for VouchForMe Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for VouchForMe and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.